Welcome to the new KidsHealth website! See what is new.

 • breathing difficulties

 Infant botulism is a very rare condition.
-Constipation and poor feeding in babies will almost certainly have another cause, but medical advice should always be sought for these symptoms.
+Constipation and poor feeding in babies will almost certainly have another cause, but always get medical help for these symptoms.

 When should I get medical help

-If you are concerned that your child might have infant botulism please see a health professional or after hours medical centre urgently, or go to your local emergency department.
+If you are concerned that your baby might have infant botulism please see a health professional or after hours medical centre urgently, or go to your local emergency department.

 Call Healthline on 0800 611 116 if you are not sure what to do.